The Ultimate Guide to Handfasting

 Thank you so much for all the time, effort and care you put into making our wedding so special...our guests said they’d never been to a wedding like it...you are amazing, I’m so happy we found you...

-— Dea and Joe
+— Joe and Dea

 • Choose Meaningful Materials: Consider selecting cords or ribbons that hold significance for you and your partner.
 They can represent your heritage, favourite colours, or even incorporate elements that hold personal meaning, such as fabric from a cherished garment or a family heirloom.